Absolute Morocco Private Tour - Best Cultural Tour

 We will stop to visit the 12th century Koutoubia Mosque.
 Strolling through the labyrinth streets, you will recognize the Koutoubia Mosque by its influential minaret.
 The Mosque is one of the largest in the Muslim world and served as a model for the Giralda in Seville as well as theHassan II tower in Rabat.

-►After breakfast, tour the La Mamonia Garden, the only remains of 18th century Alouite residence of Sidi Mohammed.
+- Cocktails and tour of the La Mamounia Gardens, the only remains of 18th century Alouite residence of Sidi Mohammed.
 The La Mamonia Garden, spans over thirty-two acres and is filled with olive trees.
 It boasts a newly, modern renovation.
 Surrounding the garden is La Mamonia Hotel, an Art Deco and Moorish style residence where many famous people including Winston Churchill, Richard Nixon and Orson Welles have stayed.It is at this famous hotel where Alfred Hitchcock wrote “The Birds”, in 1963.

 Visit the following ancient sites in Fes:

 Medersa Bou Inania: An (Islamic school) founded by Abu Inan Faris that is highly decorated from floor to ceiling.
 The medersa is one of the few religious places in Morocco that is accessible to non-Islamic tourists.

 Kairaouine Mosque: Morocco’s second largest mosque was built by Fatima in 857.
 The Kairaouine Mosque became the home of the West's first university and the world's foremost center of learning at the beginning of the second millennium.

 Medersa el Attarin: A (Koranic school) that was named for local spice merchants known as attar.
 Founded by Sultan Abou Saïd in the 14th century as a students' dormitory, it is attached to the Kairaouine Mosque.